Bayesian Entropy Estimation for Countable Discrete Distributions: Entropy Estimation

 \subsection{Nemenman-Shafee-Bialek (NSB) estimator}

-In a seminal paper, \citet{Nemenman02} showed that for finite distributions with known $\alphabetSize$, Dirichlet priors with fixed $\alpha$ impose a narrow prior distribution over entropy.
-In the undersampled regime, Bayesian estimators based on such priors are severely biased.
+In a seminal paper, \citet{Nemenman02} showed that for finite distributions with known $\alphabetSize$, Dirichlet priors with fixed $\ConParFinite$ impose a narrow prior distribution over entropy.
+In the undersampled regime, Bayesian estimates based on such highly informative priors are essentially determined by the value of $\ConParFinite$.
 Moreover, they have undesirably narrow posterior credible intervals, reflecting narrow prior uncertainty rather than strong evidence from the data.
 (These estimators generally give incorrect answers with high confidence!).
 To address this problem, \citet{Nemenman02} suggested a mixture-of-Dirichlets prior:

-where $p_\Dir(\vpi|\alpha)$ denotes a $\Dir(\alpha)$ prior on $\vpi$, and $p(\alpha)$ denotes a set of mixing weights, given by
+where $p_\Dir(\vpi|\ConParFinite)$ denotes a $\Dir(\ConParFinite)$ prior on $\vpi$, and $p(\ConParFinite)$ denotes a set of mixing weights, given by

-where $\E[H|\alpha]$ denotes the expected value of $H$ under a $\Dir(\alpha)$ prior, and $\psi_1(\cdot)$ denotes the tri-gamma function.
-To the extent that $p(H|\alpha)$ resembles a delta function, \eqref{eq:Dir:prior} and \eqref{eq:Dir:wts} imply a uniform prior for $H$ on $[0,\log \alphabetSize]$.
+where $\E[H|\ConParFinite]$ denotes the expected value of $H$ under a $\Dir(\ConParFinite)$ prior, and $\psi_1(\cdot)$ denotes the tri-gamma function.
+To the extent that $p(H|\ConParFinite)$ resembles a delta function, \eqref{eq:Dir:prior} and \eqref{eq:Dir:wts} imply a uniform prior for $H$ on $[0,\log \alphabetSize]$.
 The BLS estimator under the NSB prior can be written:

-where $E[H|\vx,\alpha]$ is the posterior mean under a $\Dir(\alpha)$ prior, and $p(\vx|\alpha)$ denotes the evidence, which has a P\'olya distribution~\cite{Minka03}:
+where $E[H|\vx,\ConParFinite]$ is the posterior mean under a $\Dir(\ConParFinite)$ prior, and $p(\vx|\ConParFinite)$ denotes the evidence, which has a P\'olya distribution~\cite{Minka03}:

-The NSB estimate $\Hnsb$ and its posterior variance are fast to compute via 1D numerical integration in $\alpha$ using closed-form expressions for the first two moments of the posterior distribution of $H$ given $\alpha$.
+The NSB estimate $\Hnsb$ and its posterior variance are fast to compute via 1D numerical integration in $\ConParFinite$ using closed-form expressions for the first two moments of the posterior distribution of $H$ given $\ConParFinite$.
 The forms for these moments are discussed in~\citet{Wolpert95,Nemenman02}, but the full formulae are not explicitly shown.
 Here we state the results:

-where $\tilde n_i = n_i + \alpha$ are counts plus prior ``pseudocount'' $\alpha$, $\tilde N = \sum \tilde n_i$ is the total of counts plus pseudocounts, and $\psi_n$ is the polygamma of $n$-th order (i.e., $\psi_0$ is the digamma function).
-Finally, $\var[H|\vn,\alpha] = \E[H^2|\vn,\alpha] - \E[H|\vn,\alpha]^2$.
+where $\tilde n_i = n_i + \ConParFinite$ are counts plus prior ``pseudocount'' $\ConParFinite$, $\tilde N = \sum \tilde n_i$ is the total of counts plus pseudocounts, and $\psi_n$ is the polygamma of $n$-th order (i.e., $\psi_0$ is the digamma function).
+Finally, $\var[H|\vn,\ConParFinite] = \E[H^2|\vn,\ConParFinite] - \E[H|\vn,\ConParFinite]^2$.
 We derive these formulae in the Appendix, and in addition provide an alternative derivation using a size-biased sampling formulae discussed in Section \ref{sec:prior:DPPY}.